openlists/ElectrophysiologyData/README.md

 Generally, what is described here are large scale collection projects, as well as any kind of dedicated databases for such data, including links to particular individual datasets of interest - though it doesn't necessarily list all individual datasets in a given database.

-#### General Repositories
+#### General Purpose Data Repositories

 There are a few general purpose repositories that you can search for data:
 - [Zenodo](https://zenodo.org/) hosts datasets for individual studies.
 You can find available datasets by searching for 'eeg', 'meg', or similar, and selecting the 'Dataset' tag on the bottom left of the search page.
-- The [Open Science Framework](https://osf.io/), amongst other things, hosts open-datasets for specific studies.
-It doesn't seem to be easily searchable for data in particular, but some interesting datasets are listed below.
+- [Open Science Framework](https://osf.io/) is a platform for supporting open science, and includes, amongst other things, data hosting of open-datasets for specific studies.
+It doesn't seem to be easily searchable by data modality in particular, does does host relevant data, some of which are included in the listings below.
 - [Figshare](https://figshare.com) is a general repository service for a broad range of materials, and includes datasets.
 You can search for a data type, or other specifier, and the select 'type' as 'Dataset' to see available datasets.
 - [Dryad](https://datadryad.org) is a repository service for scientific datasets, and includes data linked to specific papers, that is searchable, and includes some EEG/MEG/ECoG datasets.
+- [Kaggle](https://www.kaggle.com) is a private company that hosts data analysis competition.
+These competitions typically release a dataset for us, and they also maintain a repository of [available datasets](https://www.kaggle.com/datasets).

+#### Neuroscience Specific Data Repositories

+- [OpenNeuro](https://openneuro.org/) is a free and open platform for analyzing and sharing neuroimaging data.
+It is currently more focused on MRI datasetes, but includes at least one EEG-fMRI dataset, and may expand to include more electrophysiology data.

 #### Data Journals